megafayray/Etch-a-Sketch/README.md

-- Created a webpage with a 16x16 grid of square divs using Javascript -- Created a container div in html to hold the squares -- Used Flexbox to make the square divs in a grid (vs. one on each line) -Create button to
+- Created a webpage with a 16x16 grid of square divs using Javascript -- Created a container div in html to hold the squares -- Used Flexbox to make the square divs in a grid (vs. one on each line) -Create button that prompts the user for the number of squares per side to create a new grid.
+-- Limited the number for the user input to a maximum of 100 -- The size of the container is unchanged(the total number of pixels used is unchanged) --Before anything else, on button click, remove the previously created child div elements from the container element

 TO DO:
 - Set up a hover effect so that the grid divs change colour when your mouse passes over them, leaving a pixelated trail through the grid *Idea: use DOM methods and event listeners.
 When x happens, change the style (background-color) to a different color

-- Add a button at the top of the screen that will send the user a popup (prompt) asking for the number of squares per side for the new grid.
-Once entered, the existing grid should be removed, and a new grid should be generated in the same total space as before (creating a new sketchpad).
--- Set the limit for the user input to a maximum of 100 -- The total number of pixels used won't be changed *I don't understand this part